 Analysis of Places based on Mobility Data.
-Brilhante et al. [6] detect "communities" of places of interest (POIs) on a map based on how strongly the places are correlated in sequences of visits by mobile users.
+Brilhante et al. [10] detect "communities" of places of interest (POIs) on a map based on how strongly the places are correlated in sequences of visits by mobile users.
 Different from our work, the social relationships between the users who visit the places and the spatial distances between places are disregarded.
 The co-existence of places in the visiting histories of users is the only criterion used for clustering.
 The proposed solution generates a graph G that connects pairs POIs according to the nature of their co-existence in sequences of user visits and then employs a classic algorithm for community detection on G to identify the place communities.
-Andrienko et al. [2] present an analysis and visualization tool, which first identifies interesting events of moving objects (e.g., instances of slow car movements), then spatially clusters these events, using density-based clustering to derive a set of significant places (e.g., regions where traffic jams occur), and finally applies visual analytics to aggregate and analyze the events with respect to parameters such as location, time and direction of movement.
+Andrienko et al. [32] present an analysis and visualization tool, which first identifies interesting events of moving objects (e.g., instances of slow car movements), then spatially clusters these events, using density-based clustering to derive a set of significant places (e.g., regions where traffic jams occur), and finally applies visual analytics to aggregate and analyze the events with respect to parameters such as location, time and direction of movement.
+Noulas et al. [33] perform an empirical analysis of the topological properties of place networks formed by the trajectories of mobile users.
+They note their resemblance to online social networks in terms of heavy-tailed degree distributions, triadic closure mechanisms and the small world property.

 Clustering based on Spatial and Non-Spatial Attributes.
 Clustering objects based on spatial and non-spatial attributes finds applications in different areas, such as computer vision, GIS, and social networks.
-Yu et al. [39] cluster pixels considering both the RGB color vectors and spatial proximity that is useful in natural image segmentation.
-Gennip et al. [32] use spectral clustering to identify communities in a graph where nodes are gang members and weighted edges indicate the gang members' social interactions and geographic locations.
-Zhang et al. [40] apply clustering by adjusting the spatial distance between two objects according to the non-spatial attribute values between them.
+Yu et al. [34] cluster pixels considering both the RGB color vectors and spatial proximity that is useful in natural image segmentation.
+Gennip et al. [35] use spectral clustering to identify communities in a graph where nodes are gang members and weighted edges indicate the gang members' social interactions and geographic locations.
+Zhang et al. [36] apply clustering by adjusting the spatial distance between two objects according to the non-spatial attribute values between them.
+EBSCAN [37] clusters georeferenced big data based on not only spatial information but also human behavior derived from geographical features.

 Spatial-Social Relationship.
 The relationship between geography and social structure has been long studied by sociologists.
-Researchers have found that the likelihood of friendship with a person is decreasing with distance, which has been observed within colleges [29], new housing developments [10], and projects for the elderly [21].
-Scellato et al. [27] performed a quantitative study on the socio-spatial properties of users in GeoSNs.
-By utilizing social and spatial properties of GeoSNs, the same research group proposed a link prediction model [28].
-Ye et al. [37] designed a location recommendation system in the context of GeoSNs.
-Backstrom et al. [5] predict the location of an individual from a sparse set of known user locations using the relationship between geography and friendship.
-Wang et al. [34] find that the similarity between the movements of two individuals strongly correlates with their proximity in the social network.
+Researchers have found that the likelihood of friendship with a person is decreasing with distance, which has been observed within colleges [38], new housing developments [39], and projects for the elderly [40].
+Scellato et al. [4] performed a quantitative study on the socio-spatial properties of users in GeoSNs.
+By utilizing social and spatial properties of GeoSNs, the same research group proposed a link prediction model [5].
+Backstrom et al. [41] predict the location of an individual from a sparse set of known user locations using the relationship between geography and friendship.
+Wang et al. [15] find that the similarity between the movements of two individuals strongly correlates with their proximity in the social network.
 This correlation is used as a tool for link prediction in a social network.
-Pham et al. [24] propose an entropy-based model (EBM) that not only infers social connections but also estimates the strength of social connections by analyzing people's co-occurrences in space and time.
+Pham et al. [42] propose an entropy-based model (EBM) that not only infers social connections but also estimates the strength of social connections by analyzing people's co-occurrences in space and time.
 Different from existing work, we neither study the spatial-social relationship nor do prediction or recommendation utilizing this relationship.
-We perform density-based clustering of GeoSN places considering both the spatial distances between them and the social relationships between users that visit the places.
+We perform densitybased clustering of GeoSN places considering both the spatial distances between them and the social relationships between users that visit the places.